onlabsorg/stilo/README.md

 npm install @onlabsorg/olojs-cli -g
 ```

-Initialize a new repo:
+Initialize a new library:

 ```
-cd /path/to/my-repo
+cd /path/to/my-library
 olojs init
 ```

-Render a document contained in my-repo:
+Render a document contained in my-library:

 ```
-cd /path/to/my-repo
 olojs render /home/path/to/doc
 ```